Military AI is Changing Defense Strategy

 Recent statistics about Artificial Intelligence (AI) are telling an astounding story about its potency.
 Experts expect the Artificial Intelligence market to grow to almost $60 billion.
 Statistics further suggest AI will increase the productivity of businesses by 40%, and by 2030, global GDP will increase by $15.7 trillion because of AI.

-No wonder national security has such an interest in AI.
-If it is changing the world, it can also be a fundamental change for military applications.
-Military defense strategies and personnel can reap the same rewards as commercial businesses do from artificial intelligence.
+No wonder national security is so interested in AI.
+If it is changing the world, it can also fundamentally change military applications.
+Defense strategies and personnel can reap the same rewards as commercial businesses from artificial intelligence in the military.

 In times of battle, quick decisions, agile methods, and intense levels of productivity are necessary to save innocent lives.
 Reaching such levels of efficiency takes time, research, and funding.

-Keep reading for a look into the future, and how AI is changing military defense and their strategies forever.
+Keep reading for a look into the future and how ai in defense and military applications is changing strategies for U.S. defense.

 Tactics, countermeasures, and technologies are constantly developing.
 Therefore, areas like electronic warfare, or EW, and radar are putting military application designers to the test.